rebelsky/csc207c/_mps/bit-trees.md

 When using braille as input for traversing the tree, I'm using the bit string.
 What should I do with ASCII?

 > You could convert it to a bit string.
 You could use bitwise operations.

+Do I have to write an `Iterator` for my bit tree?

+> Nope.

+Why did you suggest that we have separate classes for interior nodes and leaves?

+> Sometimes having separate classes simplifies things.
+Your interior nodes will need to store links to the subtrees below them.
+Your leaves will store only the value.

+What will `load` look like?

+> Presumably, you'll read each line, split at the comma, and then call `set`.

 Acknowledgements
 ----------------